OpenBB-finance/OpenBB/website/content/platform/data_models/FinancialRatios.md

 ---
-title: Extensive set of ratios over time
+title: "Financial Ratios"
-description: OpenBB Platform Data Model
+description: "Get an extensive set of financial and accounting ratios for a given company over time"
 ---

 <!-- markdownlint-disable MD012 MD031 MD033 -->